Get In Touch

 Pressure Differentials

-Maintaining the proper pressure differentials is another important task of HVAC systems in cleanrooms.
+Maintaining the proper pressure differentials is another important task of HVAC systems in cleanrooms, and this differential can either be positive or negative.

 Aerospace, pharmaceutical, and electronic cleanrooms commonly use positive pressure to prevent pollutants from entering.
 This pressure keeps contaminants outside of cleanrooms, and protects the products or processes that occur there.